nguyentansinh123/CV-AI-Builder/README.md

-# CV AI Builder Pro
+# CV AI Builder Pro (These images show only 30% of the application)

 CV AI Builder Pro is a powerful and intuitive web application that helps users create professional CVs with the assistance of AI.
 Featuring real-time updates, automatic saving, subscription-based AI capabilities, and a beautiful UI, this tool is perfect for anyone looking to build, manage, and customize multiple CVs effortlessly.